developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/about/index.md

 -----

 ### Using SimulScan
-**SimulScan is free** for many scanning scenarios, including when used with DataWedge and its default Templates or from a custom app to scan only barcodes and/or certain types of OCR acquisition.
+**SimulScan is free for many scanning scenarios**, including when used with DataWedge and its default Templates or from a custom app to scan only barcodes and/or for certain types of OCR acquisition.
 A per-device license is required for advanced SimulScan features.
 For licensing details, please see the [Licensing guide](../license).

 **SimulScan can be accessed either by**: